PinkLittleKitty/top-wiki/README.md

 *   **Comprehensive Lore Entries:** Detailed pages on characters, locations, concepts, timeline events, and more.
 *   **Thematic Design:** A dark, immersive theme inspired by the TØP aesthetic (Dema, Trench, Clancy).
 *   **Easy Navigation:**
+    *   Dedicated Lyrics section with songs grouped by album.
     *   Homepage with featured articles and recent updates.
     *   Browse by category.
     *   "All Pages" view with alphabetical sorting.